DEVELOPMENT OF A METHODOLOGY (TEST, MEASUREMENT, ANALYSIS) TO CHARACTERIZE THE BEHAVIOUR OF COMPOSITE STRUCTURES UNDER DYNAMIC LOADING

 Other AMADE people involved in project: Pere Maimí, Pablo Villarroel, Carlos Sarrado

-This project has received funding from the Clean Sky 2 Joint Undertaking under the European Union’s Horizon 2020 research and innovation programme under grant agreement No. 886519
+This project has received funding from the Clean Sky 2 Joint Undertaking (JU) under grant agreement No. 886519.
+The JU receives support from the European Union’s Horizon 2020 research and innovation programme and the Clean Sky 2 JU members other than the Union.

 Advanced polymer-based composite materials are included in the set of materials that improve and advance the aviation industry.
 In this field, it is well known that the main issues of concern are the greenhouse gas emissions and the fuel costs, which are the largest operating expenses for airlines.
 Therefore, the development of technologies to address these issues has clear economic and environmental benefits.